StevenMolina22/ragllm/README.md

 # RAGLLM: Retrieval-Augmented Generation CLI Tool

 ## Overview
 RAGLLM is a command-line interface (CLI) tool designed to enable natural language querying of document sets using retrieval-augmented generation (RAG).
-It leverages large language models (LLMs) such as DeepSeek and Ollama, combined with embedding models for efficient vector-based search, to provide accurate and context-aware responses.
+It leverages large language models (LLMs) such as DeepSeek, OpenRouter, and Ollama, combined with embedding models for efficient vector-based search, to provide accurate and context-aware responses.
 This tool is ideal for developers, researchers, or professionals seeking to extract insights from unstructured text data.

 ---